nicklafferty/craftycody/content/crafts/diy-wood-pendants.md

 I cleaned them up and decided to seal them with boiled linseed oil.
 I tried stain at first, but it was going on too dark and I don't get to use my bottle of oil too much so it was a good excuse to try it.
 The oil will help protect the wood and add a nice finish.

 Using my tiniest drill bit, I drilled a pilot hole into the tops of the pendants so I could screw in the eye-hooks.
-The pilot hole helps the hook go in as well as preventing splitting.
+The pilot hole helps the hook go in as well as prevents splitting.

 When the oil was dry, I dipped the pendants into polycrylic and used a foam brush to wipe off excess.
 After the first coat is dry, I sanded them off with 220-grit sandpaper and applied another coat.
 You'll want to repeat this process for however many coats you decide to do, but I settled on two (I think three would be better though).